 Porcelain Wood Tile

 Rectified tiles are cut after the firing process, so each tile has precise edges and measurements.
 It’s available in many different styles in ceramic or porcelain.
-The price can run from $0.50 to $15 per square foot for indoor tile and up to $35 per square foot for outdoor tile.
+The price can run from $1 to $6 per square foot.
 Some homeowners opt for rectified tile if they’re looking for minimal grouting between tiles or if they want tiles larger than 15 inches.

 Durable slate tiles have a dark, earthy texture with an upscale aesthetic.
 Slate is available in more colors than just dark gray.
 It sometimes is found with mixtures of brown, tan, gray, green, and even purple.
 Slate has a naturally grooved texture, but it’s available in a sanded smooth option as well.
 It’s extremely durable and can stand up to daily wear and tear.
 Slate does scratch easily so it’s best suited to areas like a kitchen or bathroom.
 Slate is challenging to install due to the weight of the material.
 Slate tiles typically cost around $3 per square foot, but homeowners can expect to pay two to three times the price of the material for installation.